 Email blacklists are a threat to every email marketing strategy.
-In this article, we will give you practical tips on how to maintain a good email reputation and get away from blacklists.
+In this article, we will give you practical tips on maintaining a good email reputation and getting away from blacklists.

 Email marketing is one of the most effective strategies you could have for your business, whether if it’s a big company or not.

-You can learn more about email marketing campaigns in this article: Hacks for a Killer Email Marketing Campaign.
+You can learn more about email marketing campaigns: Hacks for a Killer Email Marketing Campaign.

 But do people still use their emails like they used to do?

-In the era of internet, people tend to take in new technologies and make them indispensable faster then they did in the past.
+In the era of the internet, people tend to take in new technologies and become indispensable faster then they did in the past.
 A new tool today is already a vital tool tomorrow.

 Emails were once thought to lose utility, but that was not the case.
-With the increase of people using social networks, emails came to be even more essential.
+With the increase in people using social networks, emails came to be even more essential.

-At this point, you can probably not remember all the different email accounts you have had through the years.
+You can probably not remember all the different email accounts you have had over the years.
 Do you know what happened to them?

 You probably don’t.
-It means that some of the emails on your mailing list are likely not to be good anymore.
+It means that some of the emails on your mailing list are likely not to be functional anymore.
 People abandon them for many reasons.

 You should want that not to happen to yours, but what can you do to prevent your mailing list to go out of date?